The Impact of Question Framing on the Performance of Automatic Occupation Coding: Conclusion

-Our research focused on investigating the impact of occupational question wording on variability and automatic codability of answers.
+Our research focused on investigating the impact of occupational question wording on variability and the automatic codability of answers.
 In order to test that, we conducted a split-ballot survey experiment and simultaneously replicated it.
-All our findings hold for both studies and show that question framing should be considered when designing or applying automatic coding tools.
-First, between 29\% and 47\% of occupational answers, depending on the question formulation, were confidently coded by the two automatic coding tools we tested.
-Second, both automatic tools performed better when coding answers to the "job title" than the "occupational task" question.
-That was especially visible for OccuCoDe, where responses to the job title question had 9\% higher codability rate.
-Our sample was too small to detect an effect statistically, however, power analysis showed that with the sample sizes common for panel studies the difference could be statistically significant.
+All our findings hold for both studies and show that question framing should be considered when designing, testing or applying automatic coding tools.

+First, between 30\% and 48\% of occupational answers, depending on the question formulation, were confidently coded by the two automatic coding tools we tested.
+Second, both automatic tools performed better when coding responses to the "job title" question compared to the "occupational task" question.
+This was especially visible for OccuCoDe, where responses to the job title question had 8\% higher codability rate.
 Third, contrary to our expectations, we found that irrespective of the question formulation, over 80\% of respondents named their job title.
-Fourth, in line with the findings of \citet{Massing2019, Martinez2017}, the answers to the question with an example proved to be significantly longer.
-The variation of types of answers between versions also differed, with answers to the question using examples of using more nouns and verbs (for example, I manage, I lead).
-On the other hand, our TTR analysis showed that examples may steer respondents towards using certain words as overall vocabulary in the answers with examples was not different from the answers without examples.
+However, respondents to the "occupational task" question more frequently provided generic or ambiguous titles that were not reliably codable by the two automatic tools.
+Fourth, in line with the findings of \citet{Martinez2017}, the answers to the second question about detailed tasks and duties proved to be significantly longer if an example was provided.
+The response types also varied by question formulation, with answers to the example-based question containing more nouns and verbs (e.g., "I manage," "I lead").
+However, examples steered respondents toward using certain words.
+The average vocabulary diversity per word did not differ between questions with and without examples.